neam/dna-project-base-client-data-management/README.md

 DNA Project Base Data Set Management
 ===========================

-Scripts and database migrations folder structure suited for release-upgrade testing with fake data and cloned real user data.
+Handles import/export/backup/restore of database data for testing and client-specific debugging purposes, as well as pre-release-upgrade testing with fake data and cloned real user data.

 ## Rationale and definitions